penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailybuildingtransfers.md

 ## preferable

-Ponderable/preferable maximum number of displacement per day.
+Maximum number of movements per day that can be weighted/preferred.

 `preferable`